-- Unification of people from all nations in Jesus Christ and His church
+- Unification of people from all nations in Christ Jesus and His church

 - Living our new lives through Jesus’ salvation

-Through God’s great love for all, He also has gifted Gentiles salvation through Jesus Christ.
+Through God’s great love for all, He also has gifted Gentiles salvation through the Lord Jesus Christ.
 Paul states that Jesus has broken the barriers so that we are all united in one body, the church (Ephesians 2:11-22; 3:1-13).
 Through Christ, we can receive guidance and wisdom from the Spirit.
 In this sense, we are no longer strangers to each other but are united with fellow citizens with God’s people under one household (Ephesians 2:19-20).

-Lastly, Paul wrote instructions in living with our “new selves (Ephesians 4:17).
+Lastly, Paul wrote instructions on living with our “new selves (Ephesians 4:17).
 Our “old selves” are dead, for we lived through the ways of the world.
 We lived in sin and selfishness, only looking to fulfill all that is beneficial and pleasing to us (Ephesians 4:18-19).
 But now that we are given the gift of salvation, Paul encourages us to put off our “old selves” and be made new.
 We are to change our attitude towards life and pattern it to God’s righteousness and holiness (Ephesians 4:23-24).

-Instead of lying, we are to speak of the truth of Jesus Christ.
+Instead of lying, we are to speak of the truth of Christ Jesus.
 Instead of anger, let us promote and live in peace with each other.
 Paul continues and tells us to give generously and to encourage one another in times of hardship.
 Instead of revenge, let us choose to forgive because we are sinners as well.
 Practice self-control and dwell in God’s spirit instead of filling our minds with impure thoughts and getting drunk (Ephesians 4:25-32).